rbak54/CMEECourseWork/Week2/readme.md

-Desc: function to determine if something is an oak, then print oaks in a csv
+Desc: function to determine if something is an oak then print oaks in a csv